rossholdway/capacitor-8-system-bars-bug/README.md

 # Capacitor 8 SystemBar Bug

 This is a simple Ionic (v8) tabs starter template project with Capacitor 8.3.0.
-No adjustments made.
+No adjustments made, other than removing the `StatusBar` plugin, as we use the bundled `SystemBars` plugin.

 When running Capacitor 8 on Android SDK < 35, a 'space' is added below the webview.